dirtrally/logo-competition/README.md

 You can add any number of different logo proposals in your folder.

 # Terms and conditions
 By sending us your logo proposal, you agree with our terms and conditions!
+Please read [Terms and conditions](terms_and_conditions.md) file!

 # Competition timeframe
 The whole thing starts on 4th of July until 1st of October, 2012.
 So we have 3 months to do that.
 Don't wait until the last minute!

-- *start date:* 4th of July, 2012
+- *start date:* 5th of July, 2012
 - *end date:* 1st of October, 2012

 # Judges